CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking/README.md

 2. *Tasks should generally accept plural inputs.*
 	- For example, say we need to pick up an item.
 It may be tempting to have two tasks, where one targets just one item and the other only targets multiple items.
 This is a waste of effort - the multiple item task (which takes *plural input*) will naturally be more robust and can easily be overloaded to only work with a single item.
 3. *Tasks should not repeat infinitely.
 They must succeed or they must fail.*
 	- It is the responsibility of the *Goal Region* to assess whether repeating a task or doing a different task is appropriate.
-The task should not
+The task should not repeat infinitely.
 	- The only issue with this design element is that, since XSM states operate in Godot's `_physics_process` loop, frequently repeating a task by recreating it and restarting it can sometimes result in milliseconds of downtime for an AI.
 That's not a problem when picking up an item, but it's definitely a problem when an AI is attempting to flee a pursuing danger.
 Because of that, some tasks have the potential to repeat forever (though it probably wouldn't happen).
 4. *Tasks should be robust enough to deal with changing game state.*
 	- What I'm really trying to say is to not fail a task immediately if there's potential to recover.
 For example, an AI may not be able to act on a particular entity but could try other entities in it's list.